rjrjswrdvi/camunda-bpm-dev-docs/releases/Performing-a-Minor-Release.md

 Merge this branch into master on the release day.

-Hint: Essentially, you need to replace all the occurrences of the string `7.11` with `7.12`.

 #### Update the documentation smoke tests

 We also need to [adjust the smoke tests](https://github.com/camunda/camunda-docs-static/blob/master/test/HttpRedirectionTest.yml) for the URL rewrites that we adjusted before.
-Please note the examples are given with 7.11 release version and 7.12 next development.
+As with the rewrite rules before, you basically need to replace all the occurrences of `7.11` with `7.12`.

 ```diff
 --- a/test/HttpRedirectionTest.yml